Stealing and Evading Malware Classifiers and Antivirus at Low False Positive Conditions: Methodology

 \section{Methodology}

-A schema of the active learning methodology is shown in Figure~\ref{fig:methodology}.
+A high level diagram of the attack methodology is shown in Figure~\ref{fig:methodology}.
 Playing the part of an adversary, the first part of the methodology creates surrogate models that \textit{extract}, or \textit{steal}, the functionality of the target models.
-This part of the methodology is explained in Subsection~\ref{sec:model-extraction-attacks-methodology}.
+This part of the attack is explained in Subsection~\ref{sec:model-extraction-attacks-methodology}.
 The second part of this paper uses those surrogate models to create adversarial malware binaries that test their evasion ability against target models, including real antivirus systems (both offline and online).
 This second part of the methodology is explained in Subsection~\ref{sec:adversarial-malware-generation-methodology}.